NathanPhilliber/Game-Jam-2016/README.md

 Music by Grayson Goodman

 Game Description: You are stuck in Purgatory.
-You must dodge and destroy enemy repears before they kill you.
+You must dodge and destroy enemy reapers before they kill you.
 The catch is that you must control all three platformer dimensions at the same time, essentially playing 3 games at once.
 Try to keep all three platformer characters alive to increase your score.

+Play on itch.io: https://nathanphilliber.itch.io/purgatory

 Gameplay Footage: https://youtu.be/NYx0zXyexLQ